banner-bg

 Here are a few things to remember before using a lesson plan template:

-1. Goals for the year
+1. Determine goals for the year

 Think about the goals you’ve set for your children this year.
-Your monthly and weekly lesson plan should reflect these goals.
+Your monthly and weekly lesson plans should reflect these goals.
 How can you use each week of the year to help your children grow toward these goals?

-2. Monthly plans
+2. Create monthly plans

 In addition to a weekly plan, consider creating a monthly lesson plan that can feed into the weekly ones.
 A monthly lesson plan can help you stay on the theme (if applicable) and make your weekly lesson plan creation process faster.

-3. Individual goals and preferences
+3. Focus on individual goals and preferences

 4. Plan your approach